-The Securities are governed by Irish law and the security in the Pool conferred on the Securities relies, exclusively on the ACS Act.
-Furthermore, of particular relevance to the Issuer's (and EBS Mortgage Finance's (which is also part of the Group)) business and the Securities, as part of the EU Capital Markets Union action plan the European Commission published proposals for a directive and a regulation for covered bonds.
+As part of the EU Capital Markets Union action plan, the EC published proposals for a directive and a regulation for covered bonds and in April 2019, the European Parliament passed a legislative resolution approving related proposals.
 The draft directive lays down conditions covered bonds (including ACS and hence, the Securities) would have to respect in order to be recognised under EU law and the draft regulation would amend the CRR in that regard.
 These proposals if implemented could result in changes being required to the ACS Act and have a negative effect on the Issuer's business and the Securities.
 At the date of this Base Prospectus, the mortgage credit assets comprised in the Issuer's Cover Assets Pool and their related primary security are governed by Irish law.
 No assurance can be given as to the impact of any possible judicial decision or change to EU or Irish law (including in connection with the ACS Act or affecting the Issuer or the Group), regulation or administrative or regulatory practice after the date of issue of the relevant Securities.
 Such changes in law may include, but are not limited to, the introduction of a variety of statutory resolution and loss absorption tools which may affect the rights of Security holders.

-36. Secondary market for Mortgage Covered Securities
+28 Secondary market for Mortgage Covered Securities